Storage Unit Cost Calculator (2026)

 Do You Need Climate-Controlled Storage?

-Climate-controlled units maintain temperatures between 55–85°F and moderate humidity levels.
-They cost 20–30% more than standard units but protect sensitive items from damage.
+Climate-controlled units maintain temperatures between 55–85°F and moderate humidity.
+They cost 20–30% more than standard units — for a 10×10 that's roughly $138–$180 climate versus ~$115 standard — but protect sensitive items from damage.
 Here's when you need climate control:

 You NEED Climate Control For: